ForkPoint/davos/README.md

 Davos has the ability to pack and import so called "packages".
 These are basically the sites metadata but separated in a more complex structure

-In order to use this functionality, the folder and file structure must be create and maintained.
+In order to use this functionality, the folder and file structure must be created and maintained.